 Unfortunately, nothing remains of the Bastille itself.
-Today, the “Colonne de Juillet” is standing in the middle of the square.
-The famous prison was destroyed, but today the busy square is the center of a lively area, during daytime as well as nighttime, with shops of all sorts, art galleries, bars and restaurants, and of course the modern Bastille Opera.
+Today, the “Colonne de Juillet” stands in the middle of the square.
+The famous prison was destroyed, but today, the busy square is the center of a lively area, during daytime and nighttime, with shops, art galleries, bars, restaurants, and, of course, the modern Bastille Opera.

 In this guide, we’ll tell you everything there is to know about the historical Place de la Bastille and the surrounding area.
-If you’re looking for an overview of this famous Parisian neighborhood, this is your guide!
+This is your guide if you want an overview of this famous Parisian neighborhood!

 Table of Contents